 When you live in spirit, you become infused with the creative love and intelligence of the Universe.
 This is your creative space.
 Similarly, it’s the space where you are grounded and centered.

-Inspired living is the result of inner work which enables us to move beyond the confines of Ego and the cultural narrative.
+Inspired living results from inner work.
+Removing the roadblocks will enable us to move beyond the confines of Ego and the cultural narrative.

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia